 For professional AED services

 AED’s make it possible for more people to respond to a medical emergency where defibrillation is required.
-Because AED’s are portable and can be used by nonmedical people, they can be made part of emergency response programs that also include rapid use of 9-1-1 and prompt delivery of CPR.
+Because AED’s are portable and can be used by nonmedical people, they can be made part of emergency response programs that also include the rapid use of 9-1-1 and prompt delivery of CPR.
 Timing is critical when defibrillating (giving a shock) to a patient.
-If you can administer a shock in 3 minutes from arrest they have a 74% chance of survival, 5 minutes 39%, 10 minutes or longer almost no chance of surviving.
+If you can administer a shock in 3 minutes from arrest they have a 74% chance of survival.
+If 5 minutes pass the chances drop 39% and 10 minutes or longer there is almost no chance of surviving.
 Waiting for paramedics is not enough as the average response time in the US is 6-12 minutes.
 All three of these activities are critical to improving survival from cardiac arrest.

 A built-in computer checks a victim’s heart rhythm through adhesive electrodes.
 The computer calculates whether defibrillation is needed.
 If it is, a recorded voice tells the rescuer to press the shock button on the AED.
 This shock momentarily stuns the heart and stops all activity and gives the heart an opportunity to resume beating effectively.
 Instructions guide the user through the process.
 AED’s advise a shock only for ventricular fibrillation or another life-threatening condition called pulseless ventricular tachycardia.

 It is vital to get quality information when determining which AED to purchase.
 The team at Chesapeake AED Services has years of experience partnering with many building manager and property owners.
 From AED CPR training to information about the device itself, Chesapeake AED Services has you covered.
 We have been a leader in AED sales and defibrillator training in Baltimore for years.
 Remember, there are many AED many manufacturers on the market, varying in price and features.
 Click here to learn more about which AED is right for you.